 The theme opens with a proud statement, then builds into a heroic melody that is absolutely unforgiving in its grandeur, just like the man of steel himself.
 After achieving something great, hum the Superman theme to yourself to show off your prowess.

-4. Back to the Future
+4. Back to the Future Theme

 The musical theme from Back to the Future sounds absolutely massive.
 Of course, that's no surprise seeing as it was performed by a 98-piece orchestra, known as The Outatime Orchestra.

 Composer Alan Silvestri would go on to score several MCU movies down the line, but he made his name with the epic music for Back to the Future.

-3. Indiana Jones
+3. Indiana Jones Theme

 The Indiana Jones theme—featured in each of the movies and also known as "Raiders March"—perfectly captures Indy's roguish adventures as he faces off against Nazis, evil shamans, and aliens (although I'd rather forget about that last one).

 If you're racing toward a closing door or reaching back to retrieve your favorite hat, this is the music that ought to be playing in your head.

-2. Mission: Impossible
+2. Mission: Impossible Theme

 Lalo Schifrin's musical theme has featured heavily in the title sequence for every Mission: Impossible movie, often getting rearranged by different composers for each film.

 Granted, this theme is originally from the TV show, but the music is so good we're including it on this list anyway.
 After all, most people these days have never seen the TV show, but they still recognize the theme music.

-1. Star Wars
+1. Star Wars Theme

 Are you surprised?
-Of course the best movie music ever composed is the Star Wars theme.
+Of course, the best movie music ever composed is the Star Wars theme.
 The epic chord that opens this composition is instantly recognizable and sets the tone for the huge adventure to come.